Shalom Berger: One year Israel programs

 Berger's doctoral dissertation focuses on the effects of the gap-year spent by many young American high school graduates in study programs throughout Israel.
 As the year-in-Israel programs have expanded and developed into an almost structured part of the American Orthodox Jewish educational experience, questions have been raised about the impact of those programs on the American Jewish community writ large.
 Berger's research found that the overwhelming majority of students return to North America and continue with their college plans.
 The research was published in popular form as part of the book Flipping Out.

 Steinsaltz Aleph Society scholarship

-Berger recently completed a full cycle of daf yomi essays based on Rabbi Adin Steinsaltz' commentary on the Talmud.
+Berger created a full cycle of daf yomi essays based on Adin Steinsaltz's commentary on the Talmud.
 He served as the Steinsaltz scholar, assembling and developing curricular materials that have been used in the Aleph society's Talmud Circle, as well as the senior content editor for the Koren/Steinsaltz English Talmud.